GTmetrix Performance Blog

 Step 3) Remove any Unwanted or Unused Plugins

-Before we even look at WP Rocket, it’s important to conduct a plugin audit.
+Before we even look at WP Rocket, it’s important to conduct a plugin cleanup.

 It’s common to install many plugins over the course of your WordPress website lifetime, so review your plugin usage and remove the ones that aren’t needed anymore.